coderamen666/srd-v3.5-md/basic-rules-and-legal/combat-ii-movement-modifiers-and-special-actions.md

 get the +1 bonus on melee attacks for being on higher ground.
 If your mount moves more than 5 feet, you can only make a single melee attack.
-Essentially, you have to wait until the mount gets to your enemy before attacking, so you can't make a full attack.
-Even at your mount's full speed, you don't take any penalty on melee attacks while mounted.
+Essentially, you have to wait until the mount gets to your enemy before attacking, so you can’t make a full attack.
+Even at your mount’s full speed, you don’t take any penalty on melee attacks while mounted.

 If your mount charges, you also take the AC penalty associated with a charge.
 If you make an attack at the end of the charge, you receive the